Skalyaev/boot2root/42challenges/bomb.md

 There must be a last step to find the password

-- `1001` is a valid binary number, his decimal value is `9`, which is the password for phase 4, we might need to play with binary representation of the password
+- `1001` is a valid binary number, his decimal value is `9`, which is the password for phase 4, we might need to play with binary representation of the final password

-- The binary representation of the last password `426315` is `1101000000101001011`, if we take the `9` last bits of it and shift them to the left, we get `1101000000010010111` which is `426135` in decimal
+- The binary representation of the password for the last phase (`426315`) is `1101000000101001011`, if we take the `9` last bits of it and do a [circular left shift](https://en.wikipedia.org/wiki/Circular_shift) with them, we get `1101000000010010111` which is `426135` in decimal

 - `Publicspeakingisveryeasy.126241207201b2149opekmq426135` works